cmuench/ddev-golang-project-test/README.md

 # Build and start the server
 ddev exec go run main.go

-# Open the browser
-ddev launch
 ```

+Open the browser and navigate to `http://ddev-golang.ddev.site/`.

 ## TODO